Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-An exit strategy is your plan to leave an investment, ideally by selling it at a higher price than when you purchased it.
+An exit strategy is a plan to leave an investment, ideally by selling it for more than the price at which it was purchased.

-Individual investors, venture capitalists, stock traders and business owners all use exit strategies that set specific criteria that will dictate when they’ll get out of an investment.
-Every exit strategy plan is unique to its situation, in terms of timing, when and under which conditions an exit may occur.
+Individual investors, venture capitalists, stock traders, and business owners all use exit strategies that set specific criteria to dictate when they’ll get out of an investment.
+Every exit strategy plan is unique to its situation, in terms of timing and under which conditions an exit may occur.

-Broadly speaking, an exit strategy is a plan for leaving a specific situation.
-For instance, the government may use the term “exit strategy” when discussing plans for removing a military presence from a particular location.
-Or an employee who’s interested in changing jobs may form an exit strategy for leaving their current employer and moving on to their next one.
+Broadly speaking, the exit strategy definition is a plan for leaving a specific situation.
+For instance, an employee who’s interested in changing jobs may form an exit strategy for leaving their current employer and moving on to their next one.

-In a financial setting, exit strategies are plans crafted by business owners or investors that cover when they choose to liquidate their position in an investment.
+What is an exit strategy in a financial setting?
+In this case, the exit strategy definition is a plan crafted by business owners or investors that cover when they choose to liquidate their position in an investment.
 To liquidate means to convert securities or other assets to cash.
 Once this liquidation occurs, the individual or entity that executed the exit strategy no longer has a stake in the investment.

 Creating an exit strategy prior to making an investment can be advantageous for managing and minimizing risk.
 It can also help with defining specific objectives for making an investment in the first place.
 In other words, formulating your exit strategy beforehand can give you clarity about what you hope to achieve.